 Besides a charming lodging complex, there's also a restaurant at Mission Ranch.
 Even if no one famous owned it, we would like this place.
 Inside, it's comfortable and the food is great, especially the prime rib, but it's the outside that's Mission ranch's strongest point.

-A brick-paved patio faces a pasture full of sheep and beyond that, you can see waves crashing on the rocks at Point Lobos.
+A brick-paved patio faces an idyllic pasture-ful of grazing sheep and beyond that, you can see waves crashing on the rocks at Point Lobos.
 Sunday brunch on a sunny day is incomparable.
 You'll find a piano bar nightly and a live jazz ensemble on Sundays.

 Why is Clint Eastwood so Partial to Carmel?